Indian Health Service (IHS), Center elsewhere for Medicare & Medicaid Services (CMS), Health and Human Services (HHS).

 Comment: A commenter asked whether agents will be precluded from charging the I/T/U for the records needed for payment determination or quality assurance in cases in which a facility is using an outside agent to manage its medical records and patient information.

-Response: Under section 136.30(j), additional payment would not be available for the cost of copying of medical records to an outside agent who manages medical records and patient information.
+Response: Under section 136.30(j), additional payment would not be available for the cost of copying of medical records to an outside agent who Start Printed Page 30708manages medical records and patient information.

 Comment: One commenter expressed concern that the proposed rule does not clearly define what it means to “participate” in programs operated by IHS, Tribes, Tribal organizations, or urban Indian (I/T/U) programs.